aheirich/AMI2/doc/toplevel.md

 ### Robustness Monitor
 The [Robustness Monitor](robustness.md) is a process that monitors the state of the system and restarts failed processes.
 It is in turn monitored by another component.
+This guarantees that the system will stay up unless both components fail simultaneously.

 ## Project Goals